alirezaarzehgar/AL-Pyload-Creator/README.md

 ## Document
         I am alireza arzehgar.
+        AL-Pyload-Creator can create pyload and malware :
+	- pyload for linux
+	- pyload for server
+	- php shell
+	- virus for linux

-        AL-Pyload-Creator can create pyload for linux and getting access from another systems and remot Linux desktop:).
+	getting access from another systems and remot Linux desktop:).

 ## using
 	$ ./AL-Pyload-Creator [OPTIONS]